ogartaganis/blockchain-developer-bootcamp-final-project/README.md

 ## Testing
 All tests are found in the `vaccinator.test.js` and there's one more helper file, the `exceptions.js`, which can help with catching errors (equiped for **reverts** in this test suite).

+## Deploying
+The address and network of the contract can be found in the `deployed_address.txt` file.

+There are no external dependencies, only internal, where you should also deploy `Ownable.sol`.

+You can run as a local node on port: 7545.